andmoredev/andmoredev/content/blog/portman-with-api-key.md

 }
 ```

-Now if we run Portman we wll get a successful run just as we did prior to adding security to the API.
+Now if we run Portman we will get a successful run just as we did prior to adding security to the API.

 # Recap
 In this post we successfully tested a secure API using Portman by